Linkurious/documentation-resources/Customer Support Procedures/LKE-v4.0-migration.md

 - Dropped support for legacy Operating Systems, check out the [new list][5]
   - Impacted clients: everyone using old operating systems
   - Remediation: verify the new support list and upgrade legacy systems accordingly
+- Dropped support for legacy browsers, check out the [new list][7]
+  - Impacted clients: everyone using old browsers
+  - Remediation: verify the new support list and upgrade legacy browsers

 [1]: https://doc.linkurio.us/admin-manual/4.0/stop/
 [2]: https://doc.linkurious.com/admin-manual/4.0/install/#uninstall-from-services